marcosviniciusjau/05-design-system/README.md

-# This is the design system of ignite-ui, learned at Rocketseat.
+# This is the design system of design-system, learned at Rocketseat.
 These are the components of the application:

 # SURFACE
 Box